ibm-cloud-docs/vpc/vpc-endpoints.md

 ### DNS resolver endpoints
 {: #dns-domain-name-system-resolver-endpoints}

+{{site.data.keyword.dns_full_notm}} provides private DNS to VPC users.
+Private DNS zones are resolvable only on IBM Cloud, and only from explicitly permitted networks in an account.
+For more information about DNS Services, see [Getting started with {{site.data.keyword.dns_full_notm}}](/docs/dns-svcs?topic=dns-svcs-getting-started).

 DNS resolvers use IP address, rather than names.
 For shared cloud service endpoints, use the DNS server addresses `161.26.0.10` and `161.26.0.11`.

 ### Ubuntu and Debian APT Mirrors